kelseyll/portfolio-framework/README.md

 2. Download this repo's ZIP file (There is a "Download ZIP button on this page")

-3. Open that file in your favorite internet browser (Chrome lol)
+3. Open that file in your favorite internet browser (we recommend Chrome)
   * For example, if I saved the zip file on my Desktop, I would go to this address in my browser: file:///Users/kelseylegault/Desktop/portfolio-framework/index.html

 4. Play around with the framework and make it your own.
 Ask questions.
 Make a meme.
 Have fun and believe in all things.